material-components/material-components-web/packages/mdc-list/README.md

 `mdc-list-divider--padded` | Optional, leaves gaps on each side of divider to match padding of `list-item__meta`.
 `mdc-list-divider--inset` | Optional, increases the leading margin of the divider so that it does not intersect the avatar column.

-> NOTE: The `mdc-list-divider` class can be used between list items *OR* between two lists (see respective examples under [List Dividers](#list-dividers)).
+**Note: The `mdc-list-divider` class can be used between list items *OR* between two lists (see respective examples under [List Dividers](#list-dividers)).**

-> NOTE: In Material Design, the selected and activated states apply in different, mutually-exclusive situations:
+**Note: In Material Design, the selected and activated states apply in different, mutually-exclusive situations:**
-> * *Selected* state should be applied on the `.mdc-list-item` when it is likely to frequently change due to user choice.
+* *Selected* state should be applied on the `.mdc-list-item` when it is likely to frequently change due to user choice.
 E.g., selecting one or more photos to share in Google Photos.
-> * *Activated* state is more permanent than selected state, and will **NOT** change soon relative to the lifetime of the page.
+* *Activated* state is more permanent than selected state, and will **NOT** change soon relative to the lifetime of the page.
 Common examples are navigation components such as the list within a navigation drawer.

 ### Sass Mixins